Adolescent Residential Comprehensive Diagnostic Assessment and Individualized Treatment

 We do realize that working with teens can be a big challenge.
 Many times, they are stubborn and angry with their parents for bringing them to our center.
 That’s why we work really hard to make sure they are comfortable, settled in and able to open up.

 Our teens benefit from an extensive diagnostic assessment integrated with treatment.
-Williams House offers a core assessment program and additional weeks that allow each individual stay to be customized for the patient and family.
+Williams House offers an assessment and treatment program that allows each individual stay to be customized for the patient and family.

 A 14-day core assessment focuses on the diagnostics, evaluation and an extensive array of assessments and tests, individualized based on the patient’s presenting symptoms.